Executive Director and Founder

 Ms. Giles has a great passion for teaching, a vocation that began when she acquired her first student at age 15.
 She received her D.M.A. at SUNY Stony Brook in 2011.
 Kristina maintains private violin, viola, and piano studios in New York City and Poughkeepsie, NY and, and runs the Violin program at Alexander Robertson School.
 She enjoys giving lecture-style concerts about new music with the goal of making it more accessible to listeners.

 Kristina grew up outside of Kansas City, and started her musical training on piano at age five.
 She began playing viola in public school when she was nine.
 Her principal teachers include Peter Slowik, James Dunham, Katherine Murdock and Daniel Panner, at Oberlin Conservatory, Rice University and SUNY Stony Brook.

-Overland Park, KS (hometown), and in Oberlin, Houston, Dallas, Stony Brook, and NYC
+Lived in Oberlin, Houston, Dallas, Stony Brook, NYC

 Violin, Viola, baroque violin and viola, piano